KartavyaSharma/KartavyaSharma/README.md

 ### Hi there 👋

+I am Kartavya Sharma, a first year Electrical Engineering and Computer Science student at UC Berkeley.

+- 🔭 I’m currently working on building my personal blog/website.
+- 🌱 I’m currently learning new Web Development technologies.
+More specifically, JAMstack with Gatsby, GraphQL, and Forestry.
+- 👯 I’m open to collaborate on small to medium sized full-stack web development projects.
+- 📫 You can reach me through this [contact form](https://kartavyas.com/contact) or shoot me a email [here](mailto:kartavya@berkeley.edu)!
+- 😄 Pronouns: he/him/his
 <!--
 **KartavyaSharma/KartavyaSharma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.